MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: The proposed method.

-Finally, the fusion of the information of different hops, and the information representation of node $i$ under the hybrid path ${\Phi _p}$ is obtained:
+Finally, the fusion of the information of different hops and the information representation of node $i$ under the hybrid path ${\Phi _p}$ is obtained:

-Through the above methods, the fusion of the information of each layer in the path is realized.
-In the next step, similar scheme is used to integrate the information of different paths.
-We use equation (9) to learn the importance of different paths.
+Through the above steps, the fusion of the information of each layer in the path is realized.
+In the next step, a similar scheme is used to integrate the information of different paths.
+We use Equation (9) to learn the importance of different paths.

-Similarly, use the Softmax function to normalize the importance coefficient of each path information:
+Similarly, the Softmax function is used to normalize the importance coefficient of each path information:

 Finally, the information of different paths is fused to obtain the final information representation of the node: